metio/terraform-provider-k8s/docs/data-sources/claudie_io_input_manifest_v1beta1_manifest.md

 - `name` (String) Name of the Kubernetes cluster.
 Each cluster will have a random hash appended to the name, so the whole name will be of format <name>-<hash>.
 - `network` (String) Network range for the VPN of the cluster.
 The value should be defined in format A.B.C.D/mask.
 - `pools` (Attributes) List of nodepool names this cluster will use. (see [below for nested schema](#nestedatt--spec--kubernetes--clusters--pools))
 - `version` (String) Version should be defined in format vX.Y.
-In terms of supported versions of Kubernetes, Claudie follows kubeone releases and their supported versions.
-The current kubeone version used in Claudie is 1.5.
-To see the list of supported versions, please refer to kubeone documentation. https://docs.kubermatic.com/kubeone/v1.5/architecture/compatibility/supported-versions/#supported-kubernetes-versions
+In terms of supported versions of Kubernetes,Claudie follows kubeone releases and their supported versions.The current kubeone version used in Claudie is 1.5.To see the list of supported versions, please refer to kubeone documentation.https://docs.kubermatic.com/kubeone/v1.5/architecture/compatibility/supported-versions/#supported-kubernetes-versions

 <a id="nestedatt--spec--kubernetes--clusters--pools"></a>
 ### Nested Schema for `spec.kubernetes.clusters.pools`